Excerpt from Au Pays de l’Ours Noir,

 A short time later she perceived that she had conceived and when the time for it came, she brought into the world a by who was none other than the cunning Oestas, who by design had transformed himself into a fir leaf.

 He was hardly born when he began to grow prodigiously quickly.
 His favourite pastime was to have fun rolling the barrel which contained the water towards the door.
-His mother.
 His mother never failed to to put it into its usual place inside the lodge. when the child was at the walking stage, he even happened to roll it a fairly great distance.

 Finally when he had become a man he escaped one day with it to distribute its contents to mankind.
 The water which he spilled by sprinkling the ground with his index fingers formed the rivers; the lakes and the sea resulted from complete handfuls of water that he threw here and there while walking.
 When he had finished his distribution he threw what remained in the barrel to the earth, thus forming what we now call François Lake, which explains the length of this lake.